-Management's statement on consolidated financial statements
+Management's statement on the financial statements

-The Management has today discussed and authorized for issue the consolidated annual financial statements (hereinafter "the consolidated financial statements").
+The Management has today discussed and authorized for issue the separate annual financial statements and the annual report and has signed them on behalf of the Company.

-The consolidated annual financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by European Union.
-We consider that the accounting policies used are appropriate and that the consolidated financial statements give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union.
+The separate annual financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by European Union.
+We consider that the accounting policies used are appropriate and that the annual financial statements give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union.

-We recommend the consolidated annual financial statements to be approved by the annual General Meeting.
+We recommend the separate annual financial statements to be approved by the annual General Meeting.

-Vilkyškiai, 29 March 2013.
+Vilkyškiai, 29 March 2013